scott-anderson-wc/cs210pub/reading/forms-and-js.md

 }
 $form.submit( function () { alert("submitted"); });
 ```

+(In the code above, we've used a dollar sign in the name of the
+variable.
+That's a common but not universal convention for variables that
+contain jQuery results, since it helps you remember that you can use
+jQuery methods on the value of that varible.
+But it's also a little
+ugly.
+Your book chooses to use this convention; don't let it throw you.)

 In fact, you might even create a higher-level function that will search,
 check and then add the event handler.
 Like this: